loukas-markopoulos/energy-data-dashboard/README.md

 Ensure to convert your excel file to a CSV file before uploading it to the web app.

 ## Styling
-A CSS file for styling has not been selected however is being developed.
+The CSS file for styling can be edited to your liking.

 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)